 a.
 Host association will award ribbons to the first five (5) places per go-round per event and to the All-Around Champions and their four (4) runners-up.
-Medallions for IGRA-sanctioned rodeo events will be restricted to the World Gay Rodeo Finals.
+Medallions for IGRA-sanctioned rodeo events will be restricted to the Finals Rodeo.

-4. Event Buckles
+4. Event Awards

 - a.
-Event buckles will be awarded to the contestants or teams achieving the best combined time or score of both go-rounds.
-In the event that a contestant or team does not place in both go-rounds, buckles will be awarded to the best time or best score for a single go-round. - b.
-In the event of a tie based on combined times or scores, placement points (refer to Rodeo Rule XIV, number 1, letter D) will be used to determine the buckle winner.
-If a tie still exists, the contestant with the best single go-round time or score will be used to determine the buckle winner.
-If a tie then still exists, each contestant will receive a buckle.
-Cash awards in lieu of a buckle cannot be offered. - c.
-Non-awarded buckles will be returned to the buckle sponsor.
+Event trophy spurs, gift cards, etc. will be awarded to the contestants or teams achieving the best combined time or score of both go-rounds.
+In the event that a contestant or team does not place in both go-rounds, awards will be presented to the best time or best score for a single go-round. - b.
+In the event of a tie based on combined times or scores, placement points (refer to Rodeo Rule XIV, number 1, letter D) will be used to determine the award winner.
+If a tie still exists, the contestant with the best single go-round time or score will be used to determine the award winner.
+If a tie then still exists, each contestant will receive the award.
+Cash in lieu of any award cannot be offered. - c.
+Host association must publish a listing or description of the event awards a minimum of 60 days prior to the open date of registration for their rodeo. - d.
+If at least one contestant/team places in an event the first (1st) day, and no one places the second (2nd) day in both go-round's, the buckle goes to the contestant/team who placed once provided that the contestant/team attempted to qualify on the second (2nd) day.
+If at least one contestant/team places the second (2nd) day, and no one placed the first (1st) day, the buckle goes to the contestant/team who placed once provided that the contestant/team attempted to qualify on the first (1st) day.
+Prior to awarding the buckle to a contestant/team, the Rodeo Secretary shall confer with the Judges to verify that the contestant/team made a valid attempt.
+An "attempt" shall be defined as the contestant/team allowing the event time to start.
+If no one places after both days, the award will not be awarded.

-5. All-Around Cowboy & Cowgirl Buckles
+5. All-Around Cowboy & Cowgirl Awards

 - a.
 To compete for All-Around Cowboy & Cowgirl, contestant must participate in three (3) of the four (4) categories of events and place first through eighth (1st through 8th) in two (2) of those categories. - b.
-All-Around Cowboy and All-Around Cowgirl buckles will be based on total points earned.
-In the event a tie still exists at the end of the process defined in the next paragraph, each contestant will receive a buckle. - c.
+All-Around Cowboy and All-Around Cowgirl awards will be based on total points earned.
+In the event a tie still exists at the end of the process defined in the next paragraph, each contestant will receive the award. - c.
+Host association must publish a listing or description of the event awards a minimum of 60 days prior to the open date of registration for their rodeo.

+- d.
 In the event two (2) All-Around contestants should earn an equal cumulative point award, the tie will be broken by giving one (1) point to each contestant for each first (1st) place in their events.
 Contestant with the highest point value will be awarded the All-Around title.
 If a tie still exists, continue to award one (1) point to each contestant for each second (2nd) place in their events.
 Contestant with the highest point value will be awarded the All-Around title.
-If a need arises, continue this process in "placing" until the tie is broken.
+If a need arises, continue this process in "placing" until the tie is broken. - e.
+All-Around points are equal for all events, and awarded per performance to the first eight (8) places as follows: